 Century Communities (CCS) Stock Sinks As Market Gains: What You Should Know

-Century Communities will be looking to display strength as it nears its next earnings release.
-On that day, Century Communities is projected to report earnings of $4.08 per share, which would represent year-over-year growth of 48.36%.
+Investors will be hoping for strength from Century Communities as it approaches its next earnings release.
+In that report, analysts expect Century Communities to post earnings of $4.08 per share.
+This would mark year-over-year growth of 48.36%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.19 billion, up 20.43% from the prior-year quarter.

 CCS's full-year Zacks Consensus Estimates are calling for earnings of $13.87 per share and revenue of $4.2 billion.
 These results would represent year-over-year changes of +122.99% and +32.83%, respectively.

 Investors should also note any recent changes to analyst estimates for Century Communities.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Century Communities is currently sporting a Zacks Rank of #3 (Hold).
+Century Communities currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Century Communities has a Forward P/E ratio of 5.79 right now.
-This represents a discount compared to its industry's average Forward P/E of 6.78.
+In terms of valuation, Century Communities is currently trading at a Forward P/E ratio of 5.73.
+This represents a discount compared to its industry's average Forward P/E of 6.75.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 115, putting it in the top 46% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America